Taipa Ferry Terminal: Temporary terminal

 The Taipa Temporary Ferry Terminal opened in 2007 (氹仔臨時客運碼頭; Terminal Marítimo Provisório da Taipa) was located a few meters north of the Macau International Airport.
 It was mainly served by Cotai Jet for services from the Hong Kong–Macau Ferry Terminal in Sheung Wan, Hong Kong and the Hong Kong China Ferry Terminal in Tsim Sha Tsui, Kowloon.
 It is now closed.
 The ferry terminal had two berths for hydrofoil and one for ferries, and served as a port of entry into Macau, with there being passport control desks - separated into those for Macau residents, Visitors (including Hong Kong identity card holders and Mainland China visitors) and Diplomats.
 There was also a visa-on-arrival application office for those who require a visa to enter Macau but had not applied prior to arriving at the ferry terminal.
 After that, behind the exit, was a customs zone.

 The structure was formally closed on 1 June 2017, and replaced by a new, permanent ferry terminal in the same location.

-Bus connections
+Transit connections

 There is a bus stand outside the pier, as well as a taxi stand.
-The pier is situated very close to Macau International Airport - the cargo terminal can be seen as you walk from the ferry to the arrivals hall.
+The pier is situated very close to Macau International Airport.

 There are also buses to the casinos and resorts.

+Taipa Ferry Terminal station on the Taipa line of the Macau Light Rail Transit is located next to the ferry terminal with a covered walkway connection.